What is the Kano Model Tutorial?

-Many “experts” insist that customers don’t really know what they want; they have to be told.
-They’re wrong, dead wrong!
+It's commonly believed insist that customers don’t really know what they want; they have to be told.

-Customers do know what they want but may not be proficient at describing their needs.
-By understanding the three types of customer needs and how to reveal them, you’ll be well on your way to knowing customers’ needs as well as, or perhaps better than, they do.
+The truth is customers do know what they want, but may not be proficient at describing their needs.
+By understanding the three types of customer needs and how to reveal them, you’ll better know your customer's true needs and how to address them.

 The Kano model is useful in gaining a thorough understanding of a customer’s needs.
 You can translate and transform the resulting verbatims using the voice of the customer table that, subsequently, becomes an excellent input as the whats in a QFD house of quality.